 What Scholars Are Involved in the Course?

-The course is taught by Peggy Cooper Davis, Shad Professor of Lawyering and Ethics at New York University, Aderson Francois, a civil rights litigator and constitutional scholar who is a Professor of Law at Howard University’s Law School, and Robert Moses, civil rights activist and movement theorist, educator and pioneer in the development of experiential pedagogy.
+The course is taught by Peggy Cooper Davis, Shad Professor of Lawyering and Ethics at New York University, Aderson Francois, a civil rights litigator and constitutional scholar who is a Professor of Law at Georgetown Law, and Robert Moses, civil rights activist and movement theorist, educator and pioneer in the development of experiential pedagogy.
 The course also draws on the expertise of scholars who have documented the political and personal will of neglected actors in the history of the United States.
 The following scholars are regularly consulted about the course, and participate annually in course sessions: